RADLab People

 Caitlin Claunch

-Caitlin is a first-year graduate student in the Mind, Brain and Behavior program.
+Caitlin is a second-year graduate student in the Mind,Brain, & Behavior program.
 She is interested in studying cognitive affective processing and neural networks.
-She is currently researching emotion regulation choice tendencies within humans and a large language model, ChatGPT, using linguistic vignettes.
-Caitlin enjoys dancing ballet, pole dancing, spending time with loved ones and exploring around San Francisco!
+Her current research examines the capabilities of a multimodal large language model, Microsoft Copilot, to match dimensions of human affective responses to images-specifically valence and arousal.
+Outside the lab, Caitlin enjoys running, pole dancing, and spending time with family and friends (preferably over delicious food)!

 Kae Lee

-Kae is a first-year in the Mind, Brain, & Behavior (MBB) program.
+Kae is a second-year in the Mind, Brain, & Behavior (MBB) program.
 They are interested in abnormal psychology, with an emphasis on cognition, and its resulting effect on a person's behavior/decision making.
 They are currently working on a project that puts a spotlight on ADHD and mind wandering, with the hope of furthering research into the relationship between ADHD and mind wandering, while continuing to hone their skills in preparation for future doctoral interests in clinical psychology and aspiring professorship.
 When not sitting in front of a computer, Kae can be usually found wearing an apron in the kitchen as a passionate home cook & baker, or writing music while sitting at the piano as a hobbyist composer.

 Undergraduate Researchers